mizalewski/elixir-unixbridge/README.md

 # UNIX Socket to TCP Bridge

-UNIX Bridge to TCP Bridge use [socat](https://www.linux.com/news/socat-general-bidirectional-pipe-handler) to create tunnel between UNIX socket and TCP port.
+UNIX Bridge to TCP Bridge uses [socat](https://www.linux.com/news/socat-general-bidirectional-pipe-handler) to create the tunnel between UNIX socket and TCP port.
-Library can be used with libraries, which need TCP port but you want to use UNIX socket (e.g. for Docker).
+The library can be used with libraries, which need TCP port but you want to use UNIX socket (e.g. for Docker).

 Inspiration to create this library was erldocker_unixbridge in Erlang library for Docker: [erldocker](https://github.com/proger/erldocker).